yellowdog/python-examples/README.md

 ## Namespace Storage Configurations

-The Namespace Storage Configuration example and schema can be found at: https://docs.yellowdog.co/api/?spec=Object%20Store%20API#tag/object-store/put/objectstore/configurations.
+The Namespace Storage Configuration models can be found in the Object Store API at: https://docs.yellowdog.ai/api?spec=Object%20Store%20API.

 Example: